sudarshanb1988/weather-app/README.md

 npm run build
 ```

-This will generate the assets [js, html , css, images, fonts etc.,] under the `build` folder
+This will generate the assets [js, html , css, images, fonts etc.,] under the `build` folder.
+You can start any server from `build` folder.